roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-04 ****** byNonStopFunGuy© But it wasn't his thumb entering her ass; it was his tongue, he licked down to it, lapping at it, then pushing his tongue inside her cunt.
+But it wasn't his thumb entering her ass; it was his tongue, he licked down to it, lapping at it, then pushing his tongue inside her cunt.
 Kitty grunted at the pressure, and she reached a hand to her crotch to finger-fuck her cunthole while her boyfriend was rimming out her butt.
 His strong hands were both underneath her asscheeks, fondling and groping them, while he held her ass in the air and stuffed his tongue inside her anus, as deep as it could go.

  "Ahhh, FUUUUCK!" my wife choked, having an orgasm, while saliva was pooling in the back of her mouth, forcing her to swallow even while trying to breath, her body on fire.